mapbox/node-pre-gyp/README.md

 language: objective-c
 ```

-Perhaps keep that change in a different git branch and sync that when you want binaries published.
+Keep that change in a different git branch and sync that when you want binaries published.
+This little hack will hopefully become obsolete when [travis adds proper support for different operating systems](https://github.com/travis-ci/travis-ci/issues/216).

 Note: using `language: objective-c` instead of `language: nodejs` looses node.js specific travis sugar like a matrix for multiple node.js versions.